 Michigan man charged in body dismemberment

 GRAND RAPIDS, Mich.
-(AP) — A man has been charged in the dismemberment of a woman in his apartment in southwest Michigan.
+(AP) — A man has been charged in the dismemberment of a woman in his apartment in western Michigan.

 Police say they found body parts outside Jared Chance's apartment and in the basement of the building in Grand Rapids Sunday, as well as blood inside his home.